Pristina Kosovo Travel Guide

 Prishtina is a city of contrasts.
 Modern cafes and contemporary art installations sit alongside Ottoman-era mosques and socialist-era architecture.
 It is a city that never sleeps, with a thriving cafe culture that extends from early morning till late at night.

 The city center is a hub of activity, with pedestrian boulevards inviting leisurely strolls.
-You come across a population that is one of the youngest in Europe, defining a dynamic and forward-looking atmosphere.
-Despite its recent past, Prishtina feels safe and welcoming to visitors.
+You come across a population which is one of the youngest within Europe, defining a dynamic and forward-looking atmosphere.
+Despite its recent past, Prishtina feels safe and welcoming to guests.
 The local food offers hearty, flavorful dishes rooted in Balkan traditions.

 One of Europe's's youngest populations.